8bitprodigy/nerc/README.md

 - File and directory names become page titles with underscores turned into spaces, so `My_Portfolio.md` will be given the page name `My Portfolio` when linked in the sidebar and after the site title in the browser titebar/tab.

-- Files and directories starting with a `.` will be ignored for linkage.
+- Files and directories starting with a `.` or `_` will be ignored for linkage to ensure directories like `.git/` don't get scanned.

 - Directories that don't contain a `readme.md` will not be linkified in the sidebar, but any `.md` documents they contain will be.